Yehia007/Vasco-App/Dev-Walkthrough.md

 # Web App Overview

 This document gives an overview of our Web App and its various pages.
 The pages are designed to provide a user-friendly interface, and each page serves a specific purpose.
+This application operates on a credit-based system, meaning users' access to certain functionalities is determined by their subscription plan and remaining credits.

 ## Navbar Pages